zackbalbin/ErgoTutorials/appkit/scala/simplesend/README.md

 # Simple Send

+# This tutorial in the README is not updated to the lastest version of the script.

 A basic script to send Ergo from a full node wallet to another wallet address using Ergo AppKit.

 - Link to Youtube Video Once Created